 Let’s start with men.

 First, how does a man relate to his own feminine side?
-Femininity is about feeling and relationships.
+Femininity is about feeling and connection.
 So if a guy likes his feminine side, and feminine energy in general, he’ll recognize his feelings and be open to expressing them.
 Be careful of the guy who’s all wrapped up in his macho-man bullshit.
 He doesn’t like his feminine side and he won’t like yours either.

 Secondly, how does he react to your feminine expression and traits?
 Does he smile at your woman-ness or does he scoff at it?
 Does he stay present with you when you’re emoting or does he discount your feelings and tell you to go talk to your girl friends?